cristianivanoff/capstone-dec/README.md

 # Data Engineering Camp Capstone Project

 ## Objective
 This project serves as the capstone project for the 16-week training program at the [Data Engineering Camp](https://dataengineercamp.com/).
 It is designed to test and demonstrate the practical application and integration of various data engineering technologies and concepts learned during the course.

+While the camp included training on technologies like Airflow for orchestration, this project uniquely incorporates Kestra as an alternative tool to explore its capabilities.
+This choice exemplifies the project's commitment to not only applying learned concepts but also exploring new, potentially more effective solutions in the field of data engineering.

 Key areas of focus include:

 - **Docker**: An open platform for developing, shipping, and running applications.
 Docker enables the creation of isolated environments (containers) that can run applications and their dependencies consistently across various computing environments.
 - **PostgreSQL Database**: A powerful, open-source object-relational database system known for its reliability, robustness, and performance.
 PostgreSQL is used for storing and managing structured data.